digiaonline/react-boilerplate/docs/01-coding-conventions.md

 }
 ```

-The traditional [var](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/var) should be avoided at all cost.
+**Note:** The traditional [var](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/var) should be avoided at all cost.

 ## Functional style